 Are you a real estate agent that has spent a lot of money advertising on Zillow with little ROI?
 Have you tried your hands on other online marketing strategies with little to no results?
 If your answer to the questions above is a Yes, then you need to try Facebook ads.

-Facebook ads for real estate is an effective way to generate leads cheaply and quickly too.
-Do you know that the average person spends 35 minutes per day on Facebook?.
+Facebook ads for real estate are an effective way to generate leads cheaply and quickly too.
+Do you know that the average person spends 58 minutes per day on Facebook?
 This gives you enough time to show your Facebook ads for real estate to the right audience on Facebook.

 However, to generate good results, you will need to learn from successful real estate Facebook ads examples.